brainworxx/kreXX-TYPO3-Extension/Documentation/UsageFluid/Index.rst

 Analytic function
 ^^^^^^^^^^^^^^^^^

-Then calling the viewhelper is pretty much straight forward:
+Using the viewhelper is pretty much straight forward:

 .. code-block:: html